the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 And this hybrid nature is brought about, since RSEs need to apply their knowledge usually in teams.
 Therefore we structure our competencies among SE Skills, Research Skills and Team Skills.

-We will have to consider that the broad variety in the field of research software.
+We will have to consider the broad variety in the field of research software.
 Still, there is probably a set of skills that is relevant to all developers (versioning, code quality, documentation).
 This could be a Body of Knowledge (BoK).
 In addition, RSEs should be able to adapt to specific (domain) specific requirements/environments which requires additional competences (Body of Competences) like communication, networking, (life long) learning, ...